Channel Incentives

 7 Establish point value and tiers

-Transparency and clarity are key to fostering trust and encouraging active participation with your loyalty program, therefore, utilise a variety of communication channels to reach your audience and convey the program’s benefits, such as:
+Transparency and clarity are key to fostering trust and encouraging active participation with your loyalty programme.
+So, be sure to utilise a variety of communication channels to reach your audience and convey the benefits, such as:

 • Website: Create a dedicated section on your website that outlines the key features of your loyalty reward offering.
 Provide clear and concise information about how customers can earn points, what rewards they can redeem and how they can track their progress.